 If you are converting your garage to living space and plan to install a new floor, it is usually smart to begin by insulating the concrete floor.
 You might also choose to insulate a garage floor if you plan to use the garage as a workshop, even if you are still storing vehicles in it.
 An insulated floor can make a garage much more comfortable to work in during cold weather.

 There are two ways to handle insulating concrete floors.
 You can attach wood sleepers to the floor, fill the gaps with rigid-foam insulation, and then apply your finish flooring.
-Or, as explained below, you can cover the slab with rigid-foam insulation, add two layers of plywood and then add the finish flooring.
+Or, as demonstrated here, you can cover the slab with rigid-foam insulation, add two layers of plywood, and then add the finish flooring.

-- Add a second layer of 1/2-inch plywood, running this one perpendicular to the first, with the same spacing.
+Add a second layer of 1/2-inch plywood over the first layer, running this layer perpendicular to the first, with the same spacing.
 Fasten the two layers of plywood together with 7/8-inch outdoor utility screws.

 After insulating the concrete floor, you can install whatever residential finish flooring surface you choose, since our method seals the floor against moisture penetration.
 If the garage will remain a utility storage space for vehicles, a variety of garage tiles or mats are available for this purpose.
 Or, the plywood can be painted or coated with epoxy.

 If the garage will still be used to store vehicles, smooth the transition between the raised flooring surface and the outside driveway by installing threshold strips of the appropriate size.
 Follow the manufacturer's instructions for attaching the strips; many come with construction adhesives designed for this purpose.